UN Sustainable Development Goals

 Operations

-- Recognizing the unique needs of gender-diverse students, the Trans Care Team comprises a group of clinicians who work together to provide specialized psychological counselling and medical care to students in an LGBTQIA2S+ affirmative environment.
+• Recognizing the unique needs of gender-diverse students, the Trans Care Team comprises a group of clinicians who work together to provide specialized psychological counseling and medical care to students in an LGBTQIA2S+ affirmative environment.

 SDG 6 - Clean water & sanitation